fizzwidget/faction-friend/readme.txt

 TODO for rewrite
 - places that check major faction vs paragon need to check paragon first in case of paragon major faction?
-- paragon after turnins summary in tooltip
+- for potential gains on friendship faction, limit to just the next rank
-- BUG: not showing turnins for paragon
+- check limiting for paragon, can you earn rep past reward
 - BUG: (?)
 Undermine cartels with the same name as vanilla/cata goblin factions
 - BUG: off by one in counting items for turnin? (e.g. 20 fails to count as 2 turnins of 10, but 21 does)